chrisdmacrae/parceleventy/README.md

 ## Development

-To start the development environment run the `develop` command:
+To start the development environment run the `start` command:

 ```
 npm start